lelotkiosk/KioskMidiBlePedalBoard/README.md

 This Code works with esp32. you can experiment as much as you want. depends on your goal.

-thanks to this poeple and their work:
+thanks to this people and their work:
 Button2 | Lennart Hennigs
 https://github.com/LennartHennigs/Button2